rebello95/rebello95.github.io/docs/index.markdown

 ## <a name="airbnb"></a>[Airbnb](https://airbnb.com) - Staff (iOS) Engineer (2023 - Present)

 I'm currently on the Client Data & Networking team at Airbnb.
 The team is responsible for Airbnb's in-house Web, iOS, and Android GraphQL clients, as well as for related infrastructure pertaining to schema discovery, runtime observability, and client schema development.
-I've recently been building some new infrastructure to automate GraphQL data mocking, and uploaded a short demo video [here](https://www.youtube.com/watch?v=gM3T_k6kR_o).

 ## <a name="buf"></a>[Buf](https://buf.build) - Member of Technical Staff (2022 - 2023)